-In our area, the average family of a child with cancer or a life threatening blood disorder sees a 40% drop in their income in the first year after diagnosis.
-Childhood cancer treatments are very aggressive, and a parent must provide extensive care for the child or teen and drive to frequent appointments for tests and treatments.
+In our area, the average family of a child with cancer or a life-threatening blood disorder experiences a 40% drop in their income in the first year following a diagnosis.
+Childhood cancer treatments along with those for children with blood disorders, are very lengthy and aggressive.
+Parents must provide extensive care for the child or teen and drive to frequent appointments for tests and treatments.
 Loss of income, combined with greatly increased medical and travel expenses, lead to serious financial hardship for many families.

 We provide direct emergency assistance to needy families for help with transportation and basic living expenses.
 Working on referrals from social workers, we provide assistance with household and travel expenses that, if left unmet, might compromise the health and safety of the critically ill child.
 In particular, we aid families of children on acute treatment with their utility bills, phone bills, rent/mortgage, car payments, car repairs, gas and groceries.
 This program constitutes the greatest part of our annual budget.

-Each fall, we match our patient families (with a child in treatment) in need with generous donor members of the community.
-Parents supply a list of ideas for each of their children, and our “Adopters” have some fun shopping!
-The gifts are then sorted, and a delivery with the family is arranged.
-If your family, classroom, community organization or workplace group would like to adopt a family at holiday time, please contact us.
+Each fall we match some of our neediest patient families of a child on treatment, with generous donor members in the community.
+Parents provide a list of wishes and needs for each family member and after receiving their family’s list, “adopters” have some fun shopping.
+The gifts are then sorted and a delivery with the family is arranged.
+If your family, community/faith organization or workplace group would like to adopt a family for the winter holidays, please contact us.

-We advocate for the right of children with cancer and blood disorders.
-We advocate for legislation at the state and local level that will increase funding for more effective and safer cures for childhood cancers and blood disorders, and for the many medical issues faced by survivors of these diseases.
+We advocate for the needs of children with cancer and blood disorders.
+We support legislation at the state and local level that will increase funding for more effective and safer cures for childhood cancers and blood disorders, and for the many medical issues faced by survivors of these diseases.

 Cancer Family Support Group

 Social isolation is a serious concern for children with cancer and blood disorders, their parents and their siblings.
-BCCN supports the emotional needs of our families and hosts a monthly support group.
+Badger Childhood Cancer Network supports the emotional needs of our families and hosts a free monthly support group.